 Std Dev = CALCULATE( STDEVX.P('Calendar', [Total Sales]), ALLSELECTED('Calendar') )

 4. I then created a combo chart – the lines show the average and control limits (LCL and UCL) and the columns show the total sales values.
 I used a slicer to filter the time period.

 The idea is to create an interactive dynamic chart that displays sales distribution over the selected time period.
 The part of the columns below LCL, above UCL, and between LCL and UCL are to be displayed with different colours.
 To get this, I had segmented the columns with the following DAX formulas.

-To understand how I arrived at each of these DAX formulas that resulted in the interactive six sigma control chart as given at the beginning of this article, view the following video.
+To understand how I arrived at each of these DAX formulas that resulted in the interactive six sigma control chart in Power BI as given at the beginning of this article, view the video below.